apex/up/docs/04-configuration.md

 ## Name

 The name of the application, which is used to name resources such as the Lambda function or API Gateway.
-By default this is the directory name.

 ```json
 {